Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Experimental setup

 \subsection{Multi-model data assimilation}

-This technique consecutively synchronises two forward models before running the adjoint of the second model backward in time.
+A multi-model tandem technique is now considered, which consecutively synchronises two forward models before running the adjoint of the second model backward in time.
 For this purpose, Eq.~\ref{eq:synchronised} must be modified to incorporate a consecutive synchronisation.
 A schematic of this setup is provided in Fig.\ref{fig:schematic_1} and the implications of the two possible ways to calculate the cost function are discussed in the subsequent subsections.
+The first model has no adjoint equations and is the target model for which we wish to optimise the parameters.
 The equations of model 1, which is run only in forward mode, are

-where the sub-script $f$ denotes the forward run of model 1 and sub-script $o$ denotes observations generated from \textit{truth} model.
+where the sub-script $f$ denotes the forward run of model 1 and sub-script $o$ denotes observations generated from true model.
 The system of equations for the model 2 which has an adjoint will now be modified to synchronise with the forward-only model and not the observations:

 where the sub-script $a$ denotes model 2 which has an adjoint.
 This model synchronises with the model 1 but never directly with the observations.